 - Be seeking your validation that the Vision and Key themes in the Community Strategic Plan are relevant; - Be working with you to identify a hierarchy of future projects for the Lithgow LGA; - Create awareness around Council's role and the roles the community and State and Federal Partners have in the implementation of the Community Strategic Plan 2035; - Seek to gain an understanding of your satisfaction with Council Assets and what you believe are the asset funding priorities for the future; - Seek your views on Councils current and future service level priorities and levels; - See your input to a pathway to financial sustainability to secure the future of the LGA.
 Subject to Council endorsement, the options to be put forward are: - 1.
-Support for improved service levels above 5% SRV + rate peg - 2.
-Support for service levels maintained 5% SRV + rate peg - 3.
-Support for reduced service levels/No increase to rates above rate peg.
+Support for a Permanent Special Rate Variation (SRV) to enable effective delivery of current service levels and future focused new services. - 2.
+Support for Rate peg only / service reductions without an SRV Council will need to identify significant and ongoing service cuts to meet financial performance benchmarks.